Brisbane set to be named 2032 Olympics host next month

 “All this together I think made it somehow irresistible,” the IOC leader said.

-Brisbane is set to be the first Olympic host selected unopposed under a new system to streamline bid campaigns in order to make them less costly and decrease the risk of vote-buying.
+Brisbane is set to be the first Olympic host selected unopposed under a new system to streamline bid campaigns in order make them less costly, give the IOC more control and decrease the risk of vote-buying.
 Tokyo's campaign and 2016 host Rio de Janeiro were both tainted by corruption allegations that are part of ongoing criminal investigations.

-The Brisbane bid has been led by IOC vice president John Coates, who two years ago oversaw updating the bidding process at Bach's invitation.
+The bid from Brisbane and neighboring cities in southeast Queensland state has been led by IOC Vice President John Coates, who two years ago oversaw updating the bidding process at Bach's invitation.

 Its quick progress as the IOC's clearly preferred option has raised questions about possible conflicts of interest for Coates.
 He is viewed as one of Bach’s closest allies and also leads the IOC’s oversight of preparations for the postponed Tokyo Olympics.